 The NAIOP CRE Sentiment Index

-Download the Fall 2020 NAIOP CRE Sentiment Index Report.
+Download the Spring 2021 NAIOP CRE Sentiment Index Report.

-The NAIOP CRE Sentiment Index for September 2020 is 45, matching March’s reading.
-This indicates that respondents expect unfavorable conditions for commercial real estate over the next 12 months (see Figure 1).
+The NAIOP CRE Sentiment Index for April 2021 is 54, significantly higher than the August/September 2020 reading, and a return to positive sentiment.
+This indicates that respondents expect conditions for commercial real estate to improve over the next 12 months (see Figure 1).

 Graphs and Observations

-See the composite scores for the individual components in past surveys and new data on expectations for development and comparisons among professions and property types.
+See the composite scores for the individual components in past surveys and new data on expectations for development and comparisons among professions.

 Read more about Graphs and Observations